Meta-Task: A Method-Agnostic Framework for Learning to Regularize in Few-Shot Learning: Related Work

-TAR methods generate new tasks by interpolating between or augmenting existing tasks \cite{yao2021meta, rajendran2020meta}.
-The goal is to expand the task distribution for more robust generalization.
-For instance, TAR methods, such as MetaMix \cite{chen2021metamix} and Channel Shuffle \cite{yao2021improving} have been proposed to increase the dependence of target predictions on the support set and provide additional knowledge to optimize the model initialization.
-Additionally, the ATU approach \cite{wu2022adversarial} seeks to generate tasks that match the true task distribution and can contribute to the latest meta-learner by maximizing an adversarial loss, thereby improving the meta-testing performance and the quality of up-sampled tasks.
+TAR methods generate new tasks by interpolating between or augmenting existing tasks \cite{yao2021meta, rajendran2020meta}, aiming to expand the task distribution for more robust generalization.
+For instance, methods such as MetaMix \cite{chen2021metamix}, and Channel Shuffle \cite{yao2021improving} have been proposed to increase the dependence of target predictions on the support set and provide additional knowledge to optimize model initialization.
+ProtoDiff \cite{du2023protodiff} enhances prototypical networks through a task-guided diffusion process; by generating synthetic features conditioned on the task, ProtoDiff \cite{du2023protodiff} augments the support set and improves the robustness of prototypes, significantly boosting classification performance.
+Additionally, the ATU approach \cite{wu2022adversarial} seeks to generate tasks that match the true task distribution by maximizing an adversarial loss, thereby improving meta-testing performance and the quality of upsampled tasks.
 These task augmentation techniques are designed to enhance the generalization capability of meta-learning models by effectively expanding the task distribution and mitigating overfitting during meta-training.

+Recent works like Meta-Baseline \cite{chen2021meta} have advanced few-shot learning by bridging transfer learning and meta-learning through pre-training feature extractors on base classes before few-shot fine-tuning, demonstrating that high-quality feature representations can sometimes eliminate the need for complex meta-learning algorithms.
+However, in contrast to Meta-Baseline's reliance on large-scale pre-training and ProtoDiff's \cite{du2023protodiff} computationally intensive task-guided diffusion models, our method learns robust embeddings during meta-training itself, making it more feasible for resource-constrained environments while remaining computationally efficient and method-agnostic.

+In contrast to these methods, our proposed framework aims to regularize meta-learning tasks by introducing Meta-Tasks—auxiliary tasks designed to refine hidden representations without relying on extensive pre-training or synthetic data generation.
+Table \ref{tab:meta_learning_comparison} summarizes the key differences between various methods and our approach.
+We integrate an unsupervised autoencoder, specifically the Task-Decoder, directly within the meta-learning framework to provide continuous, unsupervised regularization during training.
+This helps prevent overfitting and improves generalization in an end-to-end manner.

+By treating regularization as a learnable task, our framework enhances adaptability and generalization capabilities in a lightweight manner.
+It is suitable for a broader range of real-world applications where computational resources and labeled data are limited.